twosavoie/twosavoie/README.md

 Hi!
 I'm Lisa Savoie!

-I'm a freelance developer and Instructor at Skillcrush. 🙂
+I'm an Instructor at Skillcrush and a freelance frontend developer. 🙂